 Blockchain’s first conceptualization in Bitcoin was only a mere 10 years ago.
 As the technology evolves, it is highly likely to encounter other emerging types of blockchains that are better equipped to tackle specific problems.

-For now, though, we’re running with the above three.
+For now, though, we’re running with the above three types of blockchain.
 And one thing we’d really like to stress out here is that there is no one-size-fits-all when it comes to blockchain.
 As beneficial as it could be, an enterprise-grade blockchain solution must be carefully designed to fit its particular purpose.
 From a business point of view, there are many things to take into account when choosing the right blockchain – from team dynamics to market demands, internal operations, digital infrastructure, regulation and so on.

 This is also the driver behind LimeChain’s dedication to continuously innovate – understanding the ins and outs of blockchain’s technological and business implications to build sustainable, working solutions and meet staggering market demands.
 Our recent partnership to build atop of Corda’s development platform is a further step in the right direction as we continue to look for ways to improve and widen our services portfolio.